 Written by Suzie Plakson ⎮ Narrated by Suzie Plakson

 Available purchase options for this title (via affiliate links) are located below.
 Purchasing through them supports Audiobook Empire at no additional cost to yourself.

 This audiobook was provided by its publisher in exchange for an honest and unbiased review.

-When Lillian, the one and only heir to the throne, is cast out of her kingdom by malevolent forces, she accidentally wanders into the Forest of Forgetfullness, where she is rescued by wolves and raised by an eccentric old wise woman.
-When she comes of age, she is called by Destiny to return home.
-The trouble is, when Lillian steps out of the Forest, she has no memory of who she is or from whence she hails.
+When Lillian, the one-and-only heir to the throne, is cast out of her kingdom by malevolent forces, she accidentally wanders into the Forest of Forgetfullness, where she is rescued by wolves and raised by an eccentric old wise woman.
+When she comes of age, Lillian is called by Destiny to return home.
+The trouble is, when she steps out of the Forest, she has no memory of who she is or from whence she hails.
 Undaunted, the spirited, self-reliant young woman sets off into the unknown, determined to rediscover her long lost self and to reclaim her stolen birthright.

 2019 Pinnacle Book Achievement Award Winner

 2019 Independent Author Book of the Year Award Winner